lilynroger/lilynroger.github.io/README.md

-# Lily & Roger Blog
+# Lily & Roger Pages

-Welcome to Lily & Roger Blog powered by Jekyll and Github Pages.
+Welcome to Lily & Roger Pages powered by Jekyll and Github Pages.